 A network topology describes the arrangement of systems on a computer network.
 It defines how the computers, or nodes, within the network are arranged and connected to each other.
 Some common network topologies include star, ring, line, bus, and tree configurations.
 These topologies are defined below:

-- Star - One central note is connected to each of the other nodes on a network.
+- Star - One central node is connected to each of the other nodes on a network.
 Similar to a hub connected to the spokes in a wheel.

 - Ring - Each node is connected to exactly two other nodes, forming a ring.
 Can be visualized as a circular configuration.
 Requires at least three nodes.